profullstack/hiretesttakers-web/PROMPTS.md

 When starting a new session, mention:
 - "Continue HireTestTakers.com development"
-- "Core features (Prompts 1-8) are complete"
+- "Core features (Prompts 1-9) and Integration Testing (Prompt 10) are complete"
 - "Follow existing code patterns"
 - "Use TDD, KISS, DRY principles"
 - "Reference PRD-v2.md for full requirements"